SiliconLabs/z-wave-ts-silabs/README.md

 contains a list describing the update files available.
 The test framework will copy these files in `uic-image-provider/updates`.

-## Rpi

-the Rpi are set up to act as button manipulators. the idea is to control them remotely using pigpiod.

-`systemctl enable --now pigpiod.service`

-on the WPK expander pins the buttons are mapped like this:

-- BTN0: EXP7
-- BTN1: EXP9
-- BTN2: EXP15
-- BTN3: EXP16

-NOTE: we could run ZPC directly on the Pi as executors as well, using socat.

 ## Troubleshooting

 If for any reason a test was interrupted by a signal during a call to commander-cli.